dhutapratama/docs/blade.md

 <a name="blade-directives"></a>
 ## Blade Directives

-In addition to template inheritance and displaying data, Blade also provides convenient shortcuts for common PHP control structures, such as conditional statements and loops.
-These shortcuts provide a very clean, terse way of working with PHP control structures while also remaining familiar to their PHP counterparts.
+In addition to template inheritance and displaying data, Blade also provides convenient shortcuts for common GO control structures, such as conditional statements and loops.
+These shortcuts provide a very clean, terse way of working with GO control structures while also remaining familiar to their GO counterparts.

 <a name="if-statements"></a>
 ### If Statements

 You may construct `if` statements using the `@if`, `@elseif`, `@else`, and `@endif` directives.
-These directives function identically to their PHP counterparts:
+These directives function identically to their GO counterparts:

 ```blade
 @if (count($records) === 1)